Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List users in the Datadog organization' and provides concrete usage examples like 'list all users' and 'find user by email', distinguishing it from sibling list tools for other resources.
+The description clearly states 'List users in the Datadog organization' with specific examples ('who has access', 'list all users', 'find user by email'), making the purpose unambiguous and distinguishing it from sibling list tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.